 Time is needed to operationalize programs and innovations.
-DFPS and OCBCT purposefully established Stage II as a "hold harmless" period for permanency outcomes that could earn a financial incentive, with incentives (and remedies) not taking hold until 18 months of implementation in Stage II as required in statute.
-The agency anticipated that the systemic change of shifting services from state government to private community-based providers would require a transitional learning period as contracted providers developed operational and workforce capacity.
-During the transition, DFPS and OCBCT and SSCC partners work together to minimize disruption for clients and enact oversight process to identify and address issues.
-DFPS and OCBCT hosts multiple implementation calls and coordination meetings with SSCCs to address issues and challenges and provide support.
-Regional DFPS Case Management Oversight and Technical Assistance staff perform case reads for oversight of critical case activity during early implementation and offer technical assistance.
-DFPS and OCBCT recognizes that some slow-down in case activity and documentation may temporarily occur with workforce changes and the potential for a larger proportion of the workforce made up of new hires early on, dependent on the ability to attract and retain DFPS staff.
-This stabilizing period is needed before SSCCs can begin to devote resources to improving outcomes.
+DFPS and OCBCT purposefully established Stage II as a "hold harmless" period for permanency outcomes that could earn a financial incentive, incentives and remedies not taking hold until 18 months of implementation in Stage II as required in statute.
+The agency anticipated that the systemic change of shifting services from the state government to private community-based providers would require a transitional learning period as contracted providers developed operational and workforce capacity.
+During the transition, DFPS, OCBCT and SSCC partners work together to minimize client disruption and enact oversight processes to identify and address issues.

+DFPS and OCBCT host multiple implementation calls and coordination meetings with SSCCs to address issues and challenges and provide support.
+In addition, Regional DFPS Case Management Oversight and Technical Assistance staff perform case reads to oversee critical case activity during early implementation and offer technical assistance.
+DFPS and OCBCT recognize that some slow-down in case activity and documentation may temporarily occur with workforce changes and the potential for a more significant proportion of the workforce made up of new hires early on, dependent on the ability to attract and retain DFPS staff.
+This stabilizing period is needed as SSCCs devote resources to improving outcomes.